 That's why I have a visceral reaction to personal finance "experts" who insist that you have to track every penny for the rest of your life to achieve any level of financial freedom.

 Yes, it’s important to know where your money is going.

-And yes, a one-time assessment of your spending is a critical part of getting your money on track.
+And yes, assessments of your spending is a critical part of getting your money on track.

 But tracking every penny everyday forever?
 Not necessary.

 Pareto’s Law: 20% of the activities are responsible for 80% of the results.

 So sure, you can keep a little notepad for writing down the 37 cents you saved on budget trash bags, and hope that the bag doesn’t rip open on your way to the chute.

 You can automate your investments, auto-pay your bills, and spend whatever you want on everything else.